 Many people have flat feet and don’t even know it, but sometimes this condition can be painful, making it extremely difficult to walk or move.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra can bring you relief by correcting your flat feet.
+At Complete Foot & Ankle in Ridgewood and Newark, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh; and Danny Gomez, DPM, FACFAS, can bring you relief by correcting your flat feet.
 If flat feet limit your freedom, call Complete Foot & Ankle or book an appointment online today.

 Most feet have a curved arch on the inside, lifting the sole off the ground.
 Several tendons band together to form this arch in most people.
 If you’re missing this arch, it’s called a flat foot.

 If you can’t tell if you have flat feet by looking at the soles of your feet, there’s an easy way to test yourself.
 First, get the bottoms of your feet wet.
 Then, stand on a dry surface that shows your footprints.

 When you step away, look at the footprints.
 If you see a complete foot with no space in between the heel and forefoot, you probably have flat feet.